Local Minima Structures in Gaussian Mixture Models: Introduction

 \section{Introduction}

-Mixture models, as exemplified by the Gaussian mixture model (GMM), are widely used for approximating complex multi-modal distributions.
-They can also be viewed as a form of latent variable models that provide a flexible approach for statistical inference with heterogeneous data.
-To estimate the parameters of GMM, a standard approach is via the maximum likelihood principle.
-When the global optimum of the likelihood function can be computed, the statistical properties of the maximum likelihood estimator is relatively well studied, including its asymptotic consistency \cite{vanderVart1998asymptotic} and finite-sample error rates \cite{chen1995mixture,nguyen2013convergence,heinrich2018strong}.
+Mixture models, such as the Gaussian mixture model (GMM), are a class of latent variable models that offer a flexible approach to approximate complex multi-modal distributions.
+These models have been widely used in statistical inference with heterogeneous data.
+A standard method for estimating the parameters of GMM is maximum likelihood estimation, which seeks the global minimum of the negative log-likelihood function of the model.
+The statistical properties of the maximum likelihood estimators, including its asymptotic consistency \cite{vanderVart1998asymptotic} and finite-sample error rates \cite{chen1995mixture,nguyen2013convergence,heinrich2018strong}, have been well studied.

-Much less understood are the computational challenges associated with estimating GMMs.
-The negative log-likelihood function of GMM is nonconvex and in general has multiple local minima.
-Standard iterative algorithms, such as Expectation-Maximization (EM) \cite{dempster1977maximum}, are only guaranteed to converge to a local minimum \cite{wu1983convergence,kumar2017rate_EM}.
-Indeed, the work in \cite{jin2016local} shows that for GMMs with $\ktrue\ge3$ well-separated components, there exist spurious local minima that may be arbitrarily far from the global minimum both in distance and in likelihood values; moreover, randomly initialized EM converges to such a spurious local minimum with high probability.
-This result stands in sharp contrast to recent work on the special case of GMM with $\ktrue=2$ equally weighted components, in which case the negative log-likelihood, despite being nonconvex, has no spurious local minimum, and EM converges to the global minimum from arbitrary initialization \cite{daskalakis2016ten,xu2016em}.
+However, estimating GMMs poses significant computational challenges, and the extent of these challenges is not fully understood.
+The negative log-likelihood function of GMM is non-convex and generally has multiple local minima.
+Consequently, standard iterative algorithms, such as the Expectation-Maximization (EM) \cite{dempster1977maximum}, are only guaranteed to converge to a local minimum \cite{wu1983convergence,kumar2017rate_EM}.
+A recent study \cite{jin2016local} shows that for GMMs with three or more well-separated components, there provably exist spurious local minima that may be arbitrarily far from the global minimum in both Euclidean distance and in likelihood values; moreover, randomly initialized EM algorithms converge to a spurious local minimum with high probability.
+For certain special cases of GMMs, such as those with two equally weighted components, it has been shown that the negative log-likelihood function in fact has no spurious local minimum, and the EM converges to the global minimum from arbitrary initialization \cite{daskalakis2016ten,xu2016em}.
+These global convergence results, however, are the exceptions rather than the norm as demonstrated in \cite{jin2016local}.
+Despite the negative theoretical results, iterative methods such as the EM and its variants are routinely applied to GMMs in practice.

-\paragraph{Our Contributions.}
+Motivated by the above challenges and ubiquity of iterative methods, in this paper we perform a more fine-grained investigation of the likelihood landscape and local minima structures of GMMs.
+Specifically, we seek to answer the following question: \begin{quote} \textit{ ``Do spurious local minima possess informative structures related to the global minimum?'' } \end{quote}

+\subsection{Our Contributions}